andreabusi/SwiftFlags/README.md

 ## Usage

-SwiftFlags comes with some statis methods that you can use:
+SwiftFlags comes with some static methods that you can use:

 ```swift
 class func flag(for country: String) -> String?